Loya SR-22 Insurance

 The SR-22 requirement is the state’s way of saying: “We’re going to keep an eye on your insurance status for a while.
 If you drop coverage or get canceled, we want to know immediately.”

 The exact length varies by state and by offense, but in many cases, you’ll see three-year SR-22 requirements.
-Some states may require only two years; in more serious cases or repeat offenses, it might stretch beyond three.
+Some states may require only two years; in more serious cases or for repeat offenses, it might stretch beyond three.

 During this time, the most important concept is continuous coverage.
 The clock only runs while you maintain an active policy with no gaps.
 If your policy with a company like Loya cancels because you missed a payment, switched insurers without filing a new SR-22, or let coverage lapse, the insurer sends the state what’s called an SR-26—essentially a cancellation notice.
 The state then assumes you’re uninsured again and can suspend your license or restart your SR-22 period.